Page Content

 Graduate School Statement of Purpose Template

-How to write a Statement of Purpose for Grad School
+How to Write a Statement of Purpose for Grad School

 There is a simple solution to how to write a State of Purpose for grad school.
 Contrary to popular belief, writing one is not rocket science.
-So long as one can furnish all details expected to be written in the document, one can successfully and easily get down to writing an excellent statement of purpose.
-Keeping to simple and basic guidelines without overdoing anything is important, failing which the SoP may be discarded for want of expected content or clarity.
+So long as one can furnish all the details expected to be written in the document, one can successfully and quite easily get down to writing an excellent SoP.
+Having said that, keeping to simple and basic guidelines without overdoing anything is important, failing which the SoP may be discarded for want of expected content or clarity.
 The process outlined below is simple, easy to follow, and standard practice:

 1. Step 1: Brainstorm & Ideate